 Grantee organizations for any of the Homelessness and Supportive Housing Programs can access the links listed below.

-The Homeless Crisis Response Program (HCRP) prevents homelessness for low- and moderate-income individuals and families, provides for emergency shelter operations, and helps to rapidly move persons from emergency shelter into permanent housing.
-The program is funded through the federal Emergency Solutions Grant (ESG) and the Ohio Housing Trust Fund (OHTF).
-Grant funds are awarded to state-appointed service providers on a regional basis
+The Homeless Crisis Response Program prevents homelessness for low- and moderate-income individuals and families, provides for emergency shelter operations, and helps to rapidly move persons from emergency shelter into permanent housing.
+The program is funded through the federal Emergency Solutions Grant and the Ohio Housing Trust Fund.
+Grant funds for homeless prevention and rapid rehousing are awarded to state-appointed service providers on a regional basis.

-The Ohio Balance of State Homeless Management Information System (HMIS) is a non-duplicative computerized data collection system designed to track Ohioans who are receiving homeless prevention assistance or are experiencing homelessness.
-ODSA award recipients serving homeless persons or helping to prevent homelessness accurately track client intake, produce system-wide reports, and better provide homeless persons with needed services.
-The project is funded with a grant from the U.S. Department of Housing and Urban Development (HUD) and Ohio Housing Trust Fund (OHTF) dollars.
+The Ohio Balance of State Homeless Management Information System is a non-duplicative computerized data collection system designed to provide client-level data about homeless persons' interaction with the homeless delivery system including services/assistance provided and housing status.
+ODSA grantees serving homeless persons or helping to prevent homelessness accurately track client intake, produce system-wide reports, and better provide homeless persons with needed services.
+The project is funded with a grant from the U.S. Department of Housing and Urban Development and Ohio Housing Trust Fund dollars.

-The Housing Assistance Grant Program (HAGP) promotes affordable housing opportunities and improves housing conditions through emergency home repair and limited down payment assistance for low- and moderate-income citizens.
-Grant funds are provided through the Ohio Housing Trust Fund (OHTF).
-Eligible applicants include nonprofit organizations, local governments, public housing authorities and consortia of any eligible applicants.
-Housing Development Assistance Program
+The Housing Assistance Grant Program promotes affordable housing opportunities and improves housing conditions through emergency home repair and limited down payment assistance for low- and moderate-income citizens.
+Grant funds are provided through the Ohio Housing Trust Fund.
+Eligible applicants include nonprofit organizations.

-The Emergency Shelter Grant Discretionary Program provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.
+The Emergency Shelter Target of Opportunity provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.